MATTHEW 6:11_Give us…

 Jesus begins by recognizing who God is.
 Remember how Elijah began his prayer in I King 18 (KJV), “36 And it came to pass at the time of the offering of the evening sacrifice, that Elijah the prophet came near, and said, Lord God of Abraham, Isaac, and of Israel.”Recognizing God through Abraham, Isaac, and Jacob would be important to the Jewish community.
 Jesus’ recognition of God as Our Father which art in Heaven, opens up a prayer path for Gentiles.
 This says God is the Father of all mankind—not just the Jews.
 All people are made in His image.

 God’s creation is amazing and miraculous.
 God’s DNA can connect you to your biological parents, whom you may have never met.
 You may blame God if you’ve never known your parents, or if you know them but have a poor relationship.
 Don’t blame God for the mistakes of people.
 Rather, praise God that He can help you overcome – anything.

-Without a savior people are sinful.
+Without the Savior people are sinful.
 They cause pain – lots of pain.
 Your Father, which is in Heaven, wants to love you through the pain.

 Include Him in your sorrow – don’t blame Him for it.